RTIInternational/gobbli/README.md

 ### Interactive

 gobbli provides [streamlit](https://www.streamlit.io/) apps to perform some interactive tasks in a web browser, such as data exploration and model evaluation.
 Once you've installed the library, you can run the bundled apps using the `gobbli` command line application.
-Run `gobbli --help` for more info.
+Check [the docs](https://gobbli.readthedocs.io/en/latest/interactive_apps.html) for more information.

-#### gobbli explore

-Use this app to explore the characteristics of a dataset and perform unsupervised tasks, such as topic modeling or plotting embeddings.
-Use the following command to run this app:

-    gobbli explore <data>

-`<data>` can be the name of a built-in gobbli `Dataset` (ex. `NewsgroupsDataset` or `IMDBDataset`) or a path to a data file.
-Supported data file formats are:

- - `.txt`: Line-delimited texts without labels
- - `.csv`: Comma-delimited file containing a `text` column and optional `label` column
- - `.tsv`: Tab-delimited file containing a `text` column and optional `label` column

-You can optionally pass a trained gobbli model to use for embedding generation.
-To do so, use the `--model-data-dir` command line argument.
-The model data directory can be obtained by calling the `.data_dir()` method on a trained model.
-It's also logged at INFO level when a model is constructed, so you may be able to find it in printed output or logs.

-Run `gobbli explore --help` to see additional available options, including GPU usage.

-#### gobbli evaluate

-Use this app to evaluate performance of a trained model on a dataset.
-Run the following command:

-    gobbli evaluate <model_data_dir> <data>

-The `<data>` and `<model_data_dir>`arguments behave exactly as described above under `gobbli explore`, except the model data directory is now mandatory.

-Run `gobbli evaluate --help` to see additional available options, including GPU usage.

-#### gobbli explain

-Use this app to generate local explanations for model predictions on a single observation at a time.
-Run the following command:

-    gobbli explain <model_data_dir> <data>

-The `<data>` and `<model_data_dir>`arguments behave exactly as described above under `gobbli explore`, except the model data directory is now mandatory.

-Run `gobbli explain --help` to see additional available options, including GPU usage.

 ## Development